Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: Conclusion

 \section{Conclusion}

-We propose suitability, an innovative perspective for evaluating RMs, along with its corresponding framework, Reward Auditor.
-This approach elevates the assessment of RMs from traditional accuracy scoring to a rigorous, inferable, and scientifically auditable level.
+We introduce suitability, a novel perspective for evaluating RMs, along with its corresponding framework, Reward Auditor.
+This approach elevates the assessment of RMs from traditional accuracy scoring to a rigorous, inferable level.
 Reward Auditor not only provides a powerful diagnostic tool for identifying and quantifying latent vulnerabilities in RMs but also demonstrates that quantified suitability risks directly affect the performance of downstream alignment tasks in real-world scenarios.
-This lays a solid foundation for building next-generation AI alignment systems that are verifiably safe, more robust, and trustworthy.
+This lays a solid foundation for building next-generation AI alignment systems that are verifiably safe, effective, robust, and trustworthy.